colin-scott/music/source/_posts/2012-10-28-7-ways-to-deal-with-ordering-bugs-in-distributed-systems.markdown

 software-defined networks.
 With Floodlight, switches maintain one hot connection to a master controller and one or more cold connections to replica controllers.
-The master holds the authority to modify the configuration of the switches.
-The other controllers are in slave mode and do not perform any changes to the switch configurations unless they detect that the master has crashed [2].
+The master holds the authority to modify the configuration of the switches, while the other controllers are in slave mode and do not perform any changes to the switch configurations unless they detect that the master has crashed [2].